When you do it right, adding digital fleet maintenance capabilities to your workflow can help your shop save time and money.

 Still, your efforts in this space can go far beyond that.
 For example, it’s wise to give your customers a chance to check their own repair status.

-(Plus, that way, they won’t have to constantly call your shop for updates!)
+In other words, they won’t have to constantly call your shop for updates!
+Now that’s a cool feature.

 So, what reporting features should your fleet maintenance solution deliver?
 The exact answer will depend on your specific needs.
 Start by looking for features related to business operations (like labor hours, invoice status, and revenues), inventory reports, and fleet maintenance reports (including info on cost of ownership and upcoming maintenance/inspections).